orris27/computer_science_notes/english/writing.md

 10. 进步: make progress

 ### environment
-1. 保护环境: protect environment = preserve environment, environmental protection, ecosystem, maintain ecological balance
+1. 保护环境: protect environment = preserve environment, environmental protection, ecosystem, maintain ecological balance, protect biodiversity
 2. 污染环境: contamination, environmental pollution
 3. 可持续的发展: pay more attention to sustainable development
 4. 技术: have advanced technology
 5. 政府: the government has invested large sums of money in environmental technology, pass / introduce laws and policies, punish illegal behaviors that pose a great threat to the environment, strike a balance between economic development and environmental protection, in the past, economic development was the top priortiy of the government to improve citizens' standards of living
 6. 新能源: develop clean, renewable energy from solar, wind and water power as alternatives for fossil fuels, such as coal, oil and gas
-7. 新技术: eletric cars, improve recycling technology, convert waste into new materials, an increasing number of inventions and innovations have emerged
+7. 新技术: eletric cars, improve recycling technology, convert waste into new materials, an increasing number of inventions and innovations have emerged, update technology and equipment
 8. 教育: schools put more emphasis on the education of environmental protection in addition to academic subjects,
-9. 具体措施
+9. 具体措施:
     1. citizens: plant more trees, use public transportation rather than driving, separate and recycle waste, buy organic food to reduce the use of chemical pesticides and fertilizers, use fewer throw-away products and plastic bags
-    2. government: punish factories that produce excessive exhaust fumes or waste water, restrict the use of plastic bags among the public
+    2. government: punish factories that produce excessive exhaust fumes or waste water, restrict the use of plastic bags among the public, overhunting, destruct natural habitats, deforestation, pay higher taxes when they cause environmental damage and the taxes can be used by the governmnet to improve the environment
+    3. company: oil companies, wood companies, tourist companies, real estate, companies, airlines
 10. awareness: deliver lectures and watch documentaries, become more ecologically-minded
+11. 动物: wild animals = wildlife, pandas in China, Yellowstone National Park in the United States
+12. 保护区: wilderness areas, forests, wetlands, grasslands, animals' natural habitats, build protected areas
+13. 食物链: food chain

+### examples
+1. 政府: the government of my city

 ### extra
 1. **Of those bits**, **7 are** for data and **1 is** for control.

 ## 错别字
 1. museum